 What you don’t need:

 Lift-the-flap and activity books.
 Your baby is too small to enjoy these until probably five months old.
 They’re just likely to get wrecked before then… and there’s no rush.
 You will have plenty of time with them later!

 Long books.
 The attention span of a tiny infant can be pretty long, but when they are that small you’ll do just as well reading to them from whatever you’ve got on the nightstand.
 Once they are paying a bit more attention, they also have lots of other things to do.
-You aren’t going to be able to spend an afternoon reading together just yet.
+You probably aren’t going to be able to spend an afternoon reading together just yet.